Timeline: Greece's debt crisis

 September 21 - Greece adopts more austerity measures, including cutting high pensions by 20 percent.

-October 21 - Greece approves a set of austerity measures, defying violent protests in Athens and a general strike which shuts down much of the country, bringing more than 100,000 people to the streets in the last two days.
-At least 74 people are injured and one man dies of a heart attack.
+October 21 - Greece approves more austerity measures, defying violent protests in Athens and a general strike which shuts down much of the country.
+At least 74 people are wounded.

-October 27 - Euro zone leaders strike a deal with private banks and insurers for them to accept a 50 percent loss on their Greek government bonds under a plan to lower Greece's debt burden

-October 31 - Papandreou calls a referendum on the latest bailout without consulting with European leaders.

-November 2 - Papandreou wins cabinet backing to hold a referendum on the 130-billion-euro ($178 billion) bailout package.
+November 2 - He wins cabinet backing for the referendum on the 130-billion-euro bailout package.

--- Later, French President Nicolas Sarkozy and German Chancellor Angela Merkel tell Papandreou at a tough meeting in Cannes that Athens will not receive any more aid until it votes to meet its commitments to the euro zone.
+French President Nicolas Sarkozy and German Chancellor Angela Merkel tell Papandreou Athens will not receive any more aid until it votes to meet its commitments to the euro zone.

 November 4 - After intense pressure from European leaders, the government confirms it has dropped referendum plans.